Good habits of digital marketers? What are they then?

 The sheer amounts of data are a lot to handle at times but good digital marketers filter through all the big data and only present the important stuff to clients.
 More signal, less noise, to use an analogy.

-The numerous tools these days from Google Analytics, Google Search Console and Google AdWords to Moz, Ahrefs and SEMrush all have dashboards showing historical data, some more than others.
-So, rely heavily on the tools that capture ALL data and just be aware of the ones that only show the last 90 days worth.
+The numerous tools these days, from Google Analytics, Google Search Console and Google Ads (Formerly Google AdWords – Ed) to Moz, Ahrefs and SEMrush, all have dashboards showing historical data, some more than others.
+So rely heavily on the tools that capture ALL data and just be aware of the ones that only show the last 90 days worth.
 Any digital marketer worth their salt knows which ones they are.
+Feel free to ask us for our professional opinion.

 Download that data, label it clearly, have a good system and that will be the basis of your campaign measurement.

-Customers, whether they’re businesses or consumers, are happy to divulge some data in return for information or free services.
+Customers, whether they’re businesses or consumers, are usually happy to divulge some data in return for information or free services.
 It’s acceptable these days to give some information away for free, just like we do in the Clever Marketing blog.
-We’re happy to give you tips and insights in the world of graphic design and web development, for nothing in return other than a smile on your face that we’ve helped you out.
-Better still is an acknowledgement or a social share and we’re always delighted when you share our blog posts and content on Twitter or Facebook.
+We’re happy to give you tips and insights in the world of digital marketing, graphic design and web development, for nothing in return other than a smile on your face that we’ve helped you out.
+Better still is an acknowledgement or a social share and we’re always delighted when you share our blog posts and content on Twitter or over on our Facebook.

 (Ultimately, we’d really love you to be a customer of ours, whether you take us on for a print job, a website redesign or an SEO/PPC campaign, but let’s just get to know each other first)